 The famous Beauty Blender – the coveted, egg-shaped, pink, makeup sponge.
-Using a Beauty Blender is one of my favorite ways to apply makeup.
+It is one of my favorite ways to apply makeup.
 It gives you an even, almost airbrushed finish to your makeup, rivaled only by the expensive Artis brushes.
 In this blog post, I’m sharing how to use a Beauty Blender, how to clean it, how to store it, and some great dupes.

 How to Use a Beauty Blender

 A Beauty Blender is excellent for applying foundation, concealer or to set with powder!

 - First, wet the sponge.
 Next, squeeze out all the water.
 I even squeeze the beauty blender in a makeup towel to make sure all excess water is out.
 The key is that you almost want it to feel dry as it only needs a little moisture to work.
 It seems counterintuitive but you want it to absorb the water instead of your makeup.